 It’s Christmas Eve, 1906.
 Humber have long had a reputation for their cycles, being pioneers in the field and being renowned for their quality.
-Having moved into automobile manufacture in 1896 when it is claimed they made the first series production cars in England, they have acquired a reputation there also and, in 1906, would make a profit of £106,500 – a vast sum for the day.
-Clearly, then, the auxiliary works on Paynes Lane and Far Gosford Street is kept busy – so much so that people are still working at 4pm on Christmas Eve.
+Having moved into automobile manufacture in 1896 when it is claimed they made the first series production cars in England, they acquired a reputation for high quality vehicles in addition to bikes.
+In 1906, they would make a profit of £106,500 – a vast sum for the day.
+Clearly, then, the auxiliary works on Paynes Lane and Far Gosford Street was kept busy – so much so that people were still working at 4pm on Christmas Eve.
 It is a good job that they were…

 The fire starts

-At about quarter past four, or maybe a little earlier, a worker heads to find some linseed oil.
-They smell burning and raise the alarm.
-What follows shows the difficulties of the day as despite having a fire hose, they are unable to use enough water to dampen the now burgeoning fire.
-To call the fire brigade is more of a challenge than it would be nowadays, as the works does not have a telephone!
-The man who discovered the fire therefore rushes to the Lower Ford Street Works to ask for help.
+At about quarter past four, or maybe a little earlier, a worker headed to find some linseed oil.
+They smelled burning and raised the alarm.
+What followed showed the difficulties of the day as despite having a fire hose, they were unable to use enough water to dampen the now burgeoning fire.
+To call the fire brigade was more of a challenge than it would be nowadays, as the works did not have a telephone!
+The man who discovered the fire therefore rushed to the Lower Ford Street Works to ask for help.

 This could not help stay the fire’s spread, and: